ericliujian/3rd-Party-Authenticaion/README.md

 <p>In order to be transparent, the federator plays roles of virtual counterparts to provide pairwise statefulness and translation and it does not require
 any modifications in the existing authentication protocols.</p>

+## Implementation
+I already put some steps in different folders, but I might need to put more detailed information soon.

-## System Specification:
+## System Specification
 I had some problem when install freeradius in Ubuntu 20.04 LTS, so please stick with 18.04.6 LTS.